TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-01-31-get-rid-of-mixed-callables-with-phpstan.md

 <br>

-Now we go one level lover, from class method to a function.
+Now we go one level lower, from class method to a function.
 We still have types and know what comes there:

 ```php
 function resolve(Destination $destination): Restrictions